isabellachen3988/Chef-Co-Pilot/README.md

 # Chef Co-Pilot

-Group 3 - Quaranteam

 This project is initialized with [Ant Design Pro](https://pro.ant.design).
-Follow is the quick guide for how to use.
+This README describes the quickstart guide.

 ## Backend
 First make sure you have docker running on your computer.
 Then run the following commands: